RSE-Sheffield/sssurvey/report.md

 - Investigate why participants responded as they did to a question about level of support for software development.
 Create a target for this and monitor performance against it.
 - Provide additional support to researchers to make research software outputs not intended for commercialisation freely available.
 - Discover if any action can be taken to help the 22% of respondents who don't currently use University of Sheffield HPC to do so.
+- Advocate for researchers to include costs for software development in their funding applications.

 ## Introduction